pikvm/pikvm/README.md

     WIFI_PASSWD = "P@$$word"
     ```

 4. Build OS.
-It may take about an hour depending on your Internet connection:
+It may take about one hour depending on your Internet connection:
     ```shell
     [user@localhost os]$ make os
     ```

-5. Put SD card into card reader and install OS (**you should disable automounting: `systemctl stop udisk2` or something like that**):
+5. Put SD card into card reader and install OS (**you should disable automounting before: `systemctl stop udisk2` or something like that**):
     ```shell
     [user@localhost os]$ make install
     ```